 Database migrations can cause developers problems if not done correctly.
 Lucky for you, we’ve got you covered!
 If you’re interested in learning more

-- Read more about feature flags in our free Feature Flag Best Practices eBook
+- Read more about feature flags and incremental, backward-compatible database changes in chapter 6 of our free Feature Flag Best Practices eBook

 - Learn more about reducing the risk of database migrations with feature flags